 While some brides can’t imagine their wedding ensemble without a veil, others aren’t fans of the look.
 If you don’t want to wear a veil, there are plenty of other options to consider to dress up your ceremony style.

-If you want to feel like a queen on your special day, nothing creates the look quite like a crown or tiara.
+If you want to feel like a queen on your special day, there's no other hairpiece that captures the look quite like a crown or tiara.
 Whether you’re after something subtly sparkling or something elaborate and ornate, there are plenty of options in a variety of colors and metals to choose from.
-A few options we really love are crystal/rock crowns for modern weddings, and flower or greenery crowns for boho or outdoor celebrations.
+A few options we really love are crystal/rock crowns for modern weddings, and a flower crown or greenery crowns for boho or outdoor celebrations.

 Why not opt for a more natural look for your wedding, especially if you’re utilizing a lot of floral elements in your celebration?
 You can easily tuck flowers behind your ear, into your hairstyle, or on your wedding updo to create an earthy, romantic feel.